raokrutarth/FleetEnergyManagement/README.md

 The Spaceship Power Service helps coordinators keep track of the energy usage by different ships.
 This project implements the Spaceship Power Service that handles POST and GET requests to an API endpoint.

 ***Project done as part of a take-home challenge for a data engineering position.
-Explores time-series data handeling, visualization and analysis.***
+Explores time-series data handeling and analysis.***

 ## Prerequisites